great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 2. Understanding the causes of the missing data
 3. Deciding on appropriate remedial actions

-Great Expectations (GX) offers robust tools for managing missing data.
-By leveraging GX Expectations, you can define rules to:

-- Detect instances where data should not be missing
-- Ensure the proportion of missing data remains within acceptable limits
-- Analyze patterns in data missingness
+GX is an open-source data quality tool that provides powerful features for managing and validating data integrity, including handling missing data.
+Supported by an active community, GX allows you to create customizable checks, known as Expectations, that help maintain high data quality standards across diverse workflows.

-In this guide, we will walk you through utilizing Great Expectations to proficiently handle missing data, ensuring your datasets remain clean, consistent, and ready for analysis or machine learning applications.
+In this guide, we will walk you through utilizing GX to proficiently handle missing data, ensuring your datasets remain clean, consistent, and ready for analysis or machine learning applications.
 You will learn step-by-step methods for writing Expectations, setting up automated checks, and making informed decisions about managing various types of missing data.

 ## Prerequisite knowledge

-This guide assumes a basic familiarity with GX components and workflows.
-Refer to the [GX Overview](/core/introduction/gx_overview.md) for foundational concepts.
+Before diving into this guide, ensure you have a basic understanding of GX components and workflows.
+If you're new to GX, we recommend starting with our [GX Overview](/core/introduction/gx_overview.md) to familiarize yourself with key concepts and setup procedures.

 ## Data preview